DanielNeedles/PowerVMCRUDforRHELorAIX/README.md

 The program was created to allow Redhat's CloudForms to create RHEL and AIX VMs on IBM's PowerVC using effectively calls to Openstack.
 It comes in two flavors: python and bash.
 The usage is similar.

-NOTE:  The server IP and port are hardcoded into the script currently.
+NOTE:  The following are hardcoded into the scripts and not parameterized: server IP and port server credentials (user and password)
+  OS images (via their ids)

 # PYTHON